georapbox/theme-toggle-element/README.md

 ## How it works

 By default, if no specific theme is set, it determines the theme from user's system preferences using the `prefers-color-scheme` media query and registers to listen for changes.
-When the theme is changed, either by setting the `theme` attribute to the component or by changing the user's system preferences, the selected theme is saved in `localStorage` to be remembered in the future.
+When the theme is changed, either by setting the `theme` attribute to the component or by changing the user's system preferences, the selected theme is saved in `localStorage` to be remembered in the future if `persist-preference` attribute is set.
 A `data-theme` attibute is added to the `html` element of the document, with the appropriate value (light or dark).
 The attribute's name can be overriden by setting the `global-attr` attribute to the component.

 [API documentation](#api) &bull; [Demo][demo]